- Drug overdose

 Your initial impulse very well may be “how am I going to clean this up?”
 The reality is that you personally should not embark on cleaning up following the suicide of a loved one.
 There are three key reasons why you should turn to the professional assistance of a suicide cleanup specialist:

 As mentioned a moment ago, one of the more common methods of suicide involves the use of a gun.
 That aftermath of this type of suicide necessitates special considerations.
-The same holds true for a suicide by other means in which the remains of the deceased is not discovered within a couple of days.
+The same holds true for suicide by other means in which the remains of the deceased is not discovered within a couple of days.

-By definition, a suicide by gunshot, or a self-inflicted death that is not immediately discovered, presents the necessity of cleaning up blood, other bodily fluids, and other types of biological matter.
+By definition, suicide by gunshot, or a self-inflicted death that is not immediately discovered, presents the necessity of cleaning up blood, other bodily fluids, and other types of biological matter.
 In other words, addressing the aftermath of suicide under these conditions involve more than the removal of a body.

-A suicide by gunshot, or a suicide death not immediately discovered, present the need to address biohazardous materials.
+Suicide by gunshot, or a suicide death not immediately discovered, present the need to address biohazardous materials.
 Biohazardous materials (like blood, bodily fluids, and other biological materials) are considered dangerous to other people and to the environment more generally.

 Consequently, a person who discovers a gunshot suicide, or a suicide by other means that occurred beyond 48 hours in the past, must exercise extreme caution in regard to the remains and the scene.
 In fact, the best course of action to take immediately after discovering this type of suicide is to telephone 911 and get appropriate emergency personnel to the scene.
 An individual should step away from the room in which the suicide was discovered to protect against exposure to harmful bacteria and pathogens.

-Once the remains of a suicide victim are removed, a specific process exists to thoroughly and safely cleanup the site of the death.
+Once the remains of a suicide victim are removed, a specific process exists to thoroughly and safely clean up the site of the death.
 This process, known as biohazard remediation, has four basic stages:

 The cleanup phase involves the elimination of any and all biohazardous material.
 The cleanup process is undertaken with an eye to safety.
-This includes not only the safety of individuals who will have access to the room in the future, but also to the individuals involved in the initial cleanup process itself.
+This includes not only the safety of individuals who will have access to the room in the future but also to the individuals involved in the initial cleanup process itself.